 Irritation vs. Allergic Reaction

-It is important to note that many people confuse this type of irritation with an allergic reaction (allergic contact dermatitis) or with detoxing.
-Having underarm irritation and redness is not detoxing (this myth has been circulating for way too long!).
-Detox is a completely different process, during which you may experience stronger smelling body odor and sweating in excess.
-For more info on this and other reactions, please see our pages Underarm Detox: Making a Clean Switch and Armpit Irritation and Rashes.
+It is important to note that many confuse this type of irritation with an allergic reaction (allergic contact dermatitis) or with what many know as detoxing.
+Underarm irritation and redness are not detoxing, and it's a myth that has been circulating for too long!
+Detox is an entirely different process, during which you may experience more pungent smelling body odor and sweat in excess.
+For more info on this and other reactions, please see Underarm Detox: Making a Clean Switch and Armpit Irritation and Rashes.

 What can you do if you experience irritation or a rash in your underarms?

-If it’s the pH of the product, ask yourself: Are you using other alkaline products at the same time?
+- Is it the pH of the product?
+Are you using other alkaline products at the same time?
 Are you on your period?
 Did your diet recently change?

-Remember, figuring out the main cause for your discomfort, can truly make the difference between the ability and inability to use this amazingly effective ingredient in your daily routine.
-If you still have any questions, we know underarms and we are here for you.
-Please, reach out to email@example.com for help.
+Remember, figuring out the leading cause of discomfort can make the difference between the ability and inability to use this amazingly effective ingredient in your daily routine.

 So what ingredient to use instead?
 Magnesium hydroxide is a gentler and more effective ingredient in natural deodorants.
 Like baking soda, magnesium hydroxide is also alkaline, with a pH of around 8.
 However, its slightly lower pH, closer to the skin's natural pH level, is a gentler ingredient and does not have the same potential for causing irritation as baking soda.
 Unlike baking soda, magnesium hydroxide is also insoluble in water, making it an effective moisture absorber that can help keep the underarm area dry and comfortable.

 Additionally, magnesium hydroxide is gentle on the skin, making it an excellent alternative for people with sensitive skin who can't use baking soda-based deodorants.